Sampling via Gradient Flows in the Space of Probability Measures: Choice of Metrics

 which is implemented as a deterministic interacting particle dynamics~\eqref{eq:AI-Stein-MD}. \end{itemize} Here the scaling constants\footnote{In the case of the Stein GF, there is no analytical formula for the integral~\cref{eq:kernel-const}.
 To deal with this, we estimate the scaling constant by replacing $\textrm{med}^2\I$ with $N_\theta C(\rho)$, for which we can analytically compute~\cref{eq:kernel-const}.} in the above definition of kernel functions are chosen such that

 This choice makes the Stein gradient flows comparable with the Wasserstein gradient flows in terms of time scales, for a fair comparison.
-All the gradient flows are implemented by interacting particle systems with $J =1000$ particles (except for the Wasserstein GF, {using \eqref{eq:lan}, where particles do not interact})\footnote{The code is accessible online:\\ \url{https://github.com/Zhengyu-Huang/InverseProblems.jl/tree/master/Gradient-Flow}. }.
+In practical implementation, it is recommended to drop these scaling constants.
+All the gradient flows are implemented by interacting particle systems with $J =100$ particles (except for the Wasserstein GF, {using \eqref{eq:lan}, where particles do not interact}).

 For the Gaussian posterior, the convergence of different gradient flows, according to the three summary statistics, are presented in~\Cref{fig:Gaussian_gd_particle_converge}.
 The imposition of the affine invariance property makes the convergence rate independent of the anisotropy $\lambda$ and accelerates the sampling for badly scaled Gaussian ($\lambda = 0.01$).
 We note that all these gradient flows do not converge within machine precision because of the limited number of particles.